pmpk20/WinterPaper/README.md

 - Current issues:
   - The *model.rds* and *unconditionalWTP* are too large for github so do not appear here.
 - I have anonymised all location data where possible.
-  - For the full survey data please email the RELATE Project.
+  - For the full survey data please see: https://data.kent.ac.uk/480/

 ------------------------------
 ##### Folders: